behu-kea/dat20-classes/week-11/sql-continued.md

-Use your social media database from last week for the following exercises
+Use your social media database from last week for the following exercises.
+Or use [this sql script](https://github.com/behu-kea/dat20-classes/blob/dat20b/week-11/assets/social-media-database.sql) to create the `post` table with some posts